DarkGengar/100DaysOfMLCode/README.md

 **Thoughts:** Implementing Neural Networks in Pytorch is very nice.
 The current accuracy of my network is around 94 % on MNIST dataset.

+## Day 72: December 3, 2018

+**Today's Progress:** I have try to implement a save feature for my Neural Network and setup for this task Google Drive and Google Colab.
+The accuracy of my NN is now 98.35 %.

+**Thoughts:** I hope I can optimize my net a bit to reach 99 %.